 What’s the big deal about aptX?
 Its party trick is the ability to transmit music, full bandwidth, at a ‘CD-like’ 16-bit/44.1kHz.
-Note that it is ‘CD-like’ and not ‘CD-quality’ because aptX uses compression (which helps to reduce audio-coding delays and minimise latency issues) and is, therefore, like other Bluetooth codecs out there, not lossless.
+Note that it is ‘CD-like’ and not ‘CD-quality’ because aptX uses compression (which helps to reduce audio-coding delays and minimise latency issues) and therefore, like most other Bluetooth codecs out there, is not lossless.
 It's also designed to sound better than standard Bluetooth.
 Classic aptX has a compression ratio of 4:1 and a data rate of 352kbps.

 - Here's everything you need to know about high-resolution audio

 Now for aptX HD, which is essentially an updated, beefed-up aptX with the ability to transfer music in a way that permits better sound quality.

 It was released in reaction to the increasing popularity of hi-res audio and supports audio at 24-bit/48kHz.
 Compression remains at a ratio of 4:1, with a bitrate of 576kbps.